tidyverse/tidyverse.org/content/blog/infer-1-0-0/index.md

 The workflow of this package is designed around this idea.
 Starting out with some dataset,

--   [`specify()`](https://infer.tidymodels.org/reference/specify.html) allows the analyst to specify the variable, or relationship between variables, that they're interested in.
+-   [`specify()`](https://infer.tidymodels.org/reference/specify.html) allows the analyst to specify the variable, or relationship between variables, that they are interested in.
 -   [`hypothesize()`](https://infer.tidymodels.org/reference/hypothesize.html) allows the analyst to declare the null hypothesis.
--   [`generate()`](https://infer.tidymodels.org/reference/generate.html) allows the analyst to generate data reflecting the null hypothesis.
+-   [`generate()`](https://infer.tidymodels.org/reference/generate.html) allows the analyst to generate data reflecting the null hypothesis or using the bootstrap.
 -   [`calculate()`](https://infer.tidymodels.org/reference/calculate.html) allows the analyst to calculate summary statistics, either from
     -   the observed data, to form the observed test statistic.
-    -   data [`generate()`](https://infer.tidymodels.org/reference/generate.html)d to reflect the null hypothesis, to form the randomization-based null distribution of test statistics.
+    -   data [`generate()`](https://infer.tidymodels.org/reference/generate.html)d to reflect the null hypothesis, to form a randomization-based null distribution of test statistics.

 As such, the ultimate output of an infer pipeline using these four functions is generally an *observed statistic* or *null distribution* of test statistics.
-These four functions are thus supplemented with many utilities to visualize and extract value from their outputs.
+These four functions are thus supplemented with several utilities to visualize and extract value from their outputs.

--   [`visualize()`](https://infer.tidymodels.org/reference/visualize.html) plots the null distribution of test statistics
+-   [`visualize()`](https://infer.tidymodels.org/reference/visualize.html) plots the null distribution of test statistics.
-    -   [`shade_p_value()`](https://infer.tidymodels.org/reference/shade_p_value.html) situates the observed statistic in the null distribution, shading the region as or more extreme
+    -   [`shade_p_value()`](https://infer.tidymodels.org/reference/shade_p_value.html) situates the observed statistic in the null distribution, shading the region as or more extreme.
-    -   [`shade_confidence_interval()`](https://infer.tidymodels.org/reference/shade_confidence_interval.html) situates the confidence interval region in the null distribution, shading the region with the bounds
--   `get_p_value` calculates a p-value via the juxtaposition of the test statistic and null distribution
+-   [`get_p_value()`](https://infer.tidymodels.org/reference/get_p_value.html) calculates a p-value via the juxtaposition of the test statistic and null distribution.

--   `get_confidence_interval` calculates a confidence interval via the juxtaposition of the test statistic and null distribution
+The workflow outlined above can also be used for constructing confidence intervals via bootstrapping with the omission of the [`hypothesize()`](https://infer.tidymodels.org/reference/hypothesize.html) step in the pipeline.
+The resulting bootstrap distribution can then be visualized with [`visualize()`](https://infer.tidymodels.org/reference/visualize.html), the confidence interval region can be situated in the bootstrap distribution with [`shade_confidence_interval()`](https://infer.tidymodels.org/reference/shade_confidence_interval.html), and the bounds of the confidence interval can be calculated with [`get_confidence_interval()`](https://infer.tidymodels.org/reference/get_confidence_interval.html).

 To demonstrate, we'll walk through a typical infer pipeline step-by-step.
 Throughout this post, we make use of `gss`, a dataset supplied by infer containing a sample of 500 observations of 11 variables from the *General Social Survey*.